 HazMat incidents have multi-layer casualties with unclear vulnerabilities and risks that must be uncovered.
 Detection of an unusual or abnormal odor can give clues to the presence and/or location of a threatening situation.
 HazMat professionals interview witnesses and victims about different environmental conditions that include the time a smell was discovered and a description of the odor.
 Highly dangerous substances can smell like everyday food and plant items.
 For example, Hydrogen Cyanide has an almond scent and sulfur mustard has a garlic scent.
 Other fumes have identifying properties and compounds that can give more decisive clues.

 Training for the prevention and preparedness of handling hazardous materials in high-risk settings is paramount to ensuring the safety and welfare of workers, emergency responders, as well as potential victims and witnesses.
-By introducing scents into HazMat training and simulation programs, participants become familiar with different aromas that may seem out of place in different circumstances.
+By introducing scents into HazMat training and simulation programs, SenscorCo aroma generators allow participants to become familiar with different smells that may seem out of place in different circumstances.
 Having prior knowledge of a particular odor or malodor is an asset and scent recognition gives HazMat personnel an early advantage in identifying potentially harmful and noxious threats.
 SensoryCo products, including aroma and scent generators as well as vapor and smoke systems, provide training support for the delivery of disaster-specific programs.
 SensoryCo provides a full line of chemical odors such as chlorine gas, mustard gas, cyanide, diesel gas, mercaptan and laboratory while vapor and smoke systems can mimic gaseous releases or create whiteout conditions.

 Interservice/Industry Training, Simulation, and Education Conference (I/ITSEC) 2010 Paper No. 10030

 The U.S. Army Simulation and Training Technology Center (STTC) performed research to improve the realism of the look, feel and smell of trauma simulations where it was determined that olfactory cues play an important role in memory and training.
 The study reviewed the idea that the addition of olfactory simulation in immersion training simulations could potentially enhance the perception of engagement, facilitate learning and expand the breadth of skills that can be trained.
 While the research involved medical trauma settings, the application could be extended to “training combat medics within realistic warfighting scenarios”, and thus, pertain to CBRNe training programs.
 “Exposing trainees to particular smells may help avoid the shock of first smelling the odors on the battlefield.
-Preparing for all the sights, sounds, smells and feelings associated with combat may help provide Soldiers with the strength required to face adversity, fear and hardship.”
+Preparing for all the sights, sounds, smells and feelings associated with combat may help provide Soldiers with the strength required to face adversity, fear, and hardship.”